velo4705/FileDroid/README.md

 - **Folder transfer** — upload and download entire folder trees, not just single files
 - **Transfer queue** — live progress, speed indicator, cancel, and retry
 - **Server mode** — run an FTP or SFTP server on your phone so desktop clients (FileZilla, WinSCP, etc.) can connect in
-- **Dual panel** — side-by-side local and remote file browsers with transfer between panels
-- **Relay tunnel** — access your phone's servers from anywhere via a relay server (works over mobile data, no router config needed)
+- **Relay tunnel** — connect two FileDroid instances across any network (WiFi, mobile data, or mixed) via a relay server
 - **In-app update checker** — get notified when new versions are available
 - **SSH terminal** — interactive terminal sessions to remote hosts with ANSI color rendering
 - **Private key auth** — authenticate to SFTP servers using PEM or OpenSSH private keys